Skip to content

 Tip

 For most deployments, a single default rule matching all destinations (0.0.0.0/0) is sufficient.
-If persistence is required for specific applications (e.g. HTTPS), add a dedicated persistent rule for that traffic above the default catch-all rule.
+If persistence is needed for specific protocols (e.g. HTTPS), add a dedicated persistent rule above the default catch-all rule.

 Step 3: Configure Firewall Rules